juniorguru/junior.guru/jg/coop/web/docs/about/women.md

 template: main_about.html
 ---

-{% from 'macros.html' import lead, note with context %}
+{% from 'macros.html' import lead with context %}

 # Podpora žen v IT